furkanturan/Hardware-Accelerated-SigmaVPN/HW/readme.md

 ## NACL CryptoBox Coprocessor

-The Coprocessor is designed as an IP Cores with three AXI Ports:
+The Coprocessor is designed as an IP Core with three AXI Ports:
 ```
          ___Coprocessor_IP___
         |                    |